cemico/Walmart-THA/README.md

 - Second screen should display details of the product.
 BONUS: Ability to swipe to view next/previous item ( Eg: Gmail App)
 BONUS: Universal app that works on both iPad and iPhone.

+Observations 10/1/2017 (assuming all these are part of the test)
+- server docs are misleading, talks of pageNumber / pageSize when in fact it is really recordNumber / pageSize (count)
+- server data is inaccurate, displays 224 items, only 223 are returned
+- server data is incomplete, some records do not have a shorDescription and longDescription
+- server data has extra fields in it now shown on docs page